 - You are given a list of pairs of names that denote friendships of people.
 If person A is friends with person B, and person B is friends with person C then person A is also friends with person C. Answer a list of Q questions of the form, given two people X and Y, are they friends.

-As these puzzles become harder, you face the challenge of creating a program that can give the answer fast enough.
+As these puzzles become more difficult, you face the challenge of creating a program that can give the answer fast enough.
 Almost any problem can be solved with a brute force solution — but you must learn how to analyze the speed of your program and ensure it will pass in a time limit by using more efficient algorithms like binary search.

-These contests are exhilarating to compete in, and are fun to collaborate with friends on solving interesting problems.
+These contests are exhilarating to compete in.
 There’s no better feeling than seeing the green “Accepted” result come back after hours of thinking and coding!

 Overview of USACO